Please update your browser.

 We had the opportunity to speak with Claudia about her award and her recent promotion to Managing Director.

-How are you actively promoting diversity and inclusion (D&I) in your role?
+How are you actively promoting diversity, equity & inclusion (DEI) in your role?

 What do you consider the most valuable piece of advice you've ever received?